akempler/ContentTools/README.md

 You have two easy options for usage:
 1: After enabling the module, go to the settings page for the module and check the "use Font Awesome CDN".
 2: Download font awesome from http://fortawesome.github.io/Font-Awesome/ and extract the contents into contenttools/fontawesome.

+### Known Issues:

+If you are using the Twitter Bootstrap module, there is a known conflict between the bootsrap tooltip function and the jquery ui tooltip function.
+Just use the jquery ui tooltip instead and don't manually include the bootstrap tooltip js.
+If that is not an option let me know in the github issues and I'll create a workaround.